Michigan online sports betting is expected to launch in January 2021.

 The Stage 131 Sportsbook opened in Oct.
 2020.
 There’s food and drink service available, as well as plenty of TVs and both kiosk and window service for wagering.

 Like other states where sports betting has been legalized, retail sportsbooks came first to Michigan.
-The licensing process for online and mobile wagering will take a little longer and is undoubtedly more complicated than retail.
+The licensing process for online betting will take a little longer and is undoubtedly more complicated than retail.

 Fortunately, signing up to a sports betting site in Michigan can be done from wherever you have access to the internet.